mattloose/RUscripts/README.md

 For the aReadUntil.py script it is essential that you:

-1).
-Use the correct model file for your chemistry.
+1. Use the correct model file for your chemistry.
+2. Set the correct sequencing speed for your chemistry.
+(Currently tested on up to 70b/s)
-2).
-Point aReadUntil at the correct folder for seeing the raw reads as output by minKNOW (typically C:\data\reads). aReadUntil.py does not create this folder itself.
+3. Point aReadUntil at the correct folder for seeing the raw reads as output by minKNOW (typically C:\data\reads). aReadUntil.py does not create this folder itself.
 It must already exist.
 If aReadUntil cannot see the reads, it cannot keep track of reads actually written to disk.
-3). aReadUntil will move reads it has seen to a subfolder called 'done' within the reads folder (so typically C:\data\reads\done) and it is this folder that you should point metrichor too.
+4. aReadUntil will move reads it has seen to a subfolder called 'done' within the reads folder (so typically C:\data\reads\done) and it is this folder that you should point metrichor too.

 You can then run any of the script options above to try aReadUntil.